nayname/ntrn/README.md

-# Agentic Neutron
+# Ntrn Agentic

-This document describes the internal workflow and module interactions within the Agentic Neutron project.
+This document describes the internal workflow and module interactions within the Ntrn Agentic project.

 ## Overview